Small-business owners are at war with the coronavirus; not everybody is winning.

 The amazing thing about the coronavirus pandemic is the collective sense that humanity is all in this together.
 Whilst we all hurt in the same way, we must all collectively wake up and recover together.
 Your customers might face a churn in their cash flow, staff shortages, and serious anxiety about their future.
 As a service provider, it is your job to be flexible with their request and win their trust for the future.
 In a crisis, it’s easy to go into short-term survival mode, and it’s easy to do things like cancel user subscriptions when they don’t pay on time.

 But in a crisis, good business is continuing to think long term.
 Understand customers better and empathise with them; create personalised communications based on their individual circumstances.
-Use technology to personalise your approach on a large scale.
+Use self-service portals to personalise your approach on a large scale.
 Customer Relationship Management (CRM) software helps enterprises to find and develop new prospects, as well as automating processes to help them look after existing ones.

 CRM software helps businesses to cut missed opportunities out of their pipeline.
 You can connect CRM to website forms and cultivate user-input data straight into a ready-made dashboard, automate lead enrichment and nurturing, tag customers and segment them based on their situation, personalise outreach with templated bulk emails, visualise contact data at all times to accurately address customer queries, and use real-time sales data to make decisions.
 There’s heaps of options on the market, so I’ve put together some that are most useful for small business.